Hashtag Web3 Logo

 Using sidechains:

-Understand Validator Set: Know who validates sidechain and assess trustworthiness.
+• Understand Validator Set: Know who validates the sidechain and assess trustworthiness.

-Maintain Exits: Ensure you can always exit sidechain to main chain.
+• Maintain Exits: Ensure you can always exit the sidechain to the main chain.

 The Future of Sidechains